sneha-chowd/MAGinator-COMP383/README.md

   * iTOL (https://itol.embl.de/) was used to visualize the Phylogenetic Tree
 * t__SGB10068.polymorphic - statistics on the polymorphic site

-All expected output for the analysis of our is included in the output folder.
+All expected output for the analysis we performed of is included in the output folder.